-- 39. Upon information and belief the Defendant failed to meet the minimum standards of the following frameworks: the NIST Cybersecurity Framework Version 1.1 (including without limitation PR.AC-1, PR.AC-3, PR.AC-4, PR.AC-5, PR.AC-6, PR.AC-7, PR.AT-1, PR.DS-1, PR.DS-5, PR.PT-1, PR.PT-3, DE.CM-1, DE.CM-4, DE.CM-7, DE.CM-8, and RS.CO-2), and the Center for Internet Security's Critical Security Controls (CIS CSC), which are all established standards in reasonable cybersecurity readiness. - 40.
-Defendant failed to comply with these accepted standards, thereby permitting the Data Breach to occur.
+40. Defendant also failed to meet the minimum standards of any of the following frameworks: the NIST Cybersecurity Framework Version 1.1 (including without limitation PR.AC-1, PR.AC-3, PR.AC-4, PR.AC-5, PR.AC-6, PR.AC-7, PR.AT-1, PR.DS-1, PR.DS-5, PR.PT-1, PR.PT-3, DE.CM-1, DE.CM-4, DE.CM-7, DE.CM-8, and RS.CO-2), and the Center for Internet Security's Critical Security Controls (CIS CSC), which are all established standards in reasonable cybersecurity readiness.

+41. Defendant failed to comply with these accepted standards, thereby permitting the Data Breach to occur.

-E. Mac Pizza Breached its Duty to Safeguard Plaintiffs' and Class Members' Private Information
+E. Nissan Breached its Duty to Safeguard Plaintiffs' and Class Members' Private Information

-- 41. In addition to its obligations under federal and state laws, Mac Pizza owed a duty to Plaintiffs and Class Members to exercise reasonable care in obtaining, retaining, securing, safeguarding, deleting, and protecting the Private Information in its possession from being compromised, lost, stolen, accessed, and misused by unauthorized persons.
-Mac Pizza owed a duty to Plaintiffs and Class Members to provide reasonable security, including consistency with industry standards and requirements, and to ensure that its computer systems, networks, and protocols adequately protected the Private Information of its current and former employees. - 42.
-Mac Pizza breached its obligations to Plaintiffs and Class Members and/or was otherwise negligent and reckless because it failed to properly maintain and safeguard its computer systems and data.
-Mac Pizza's unlawful conduct includes, but is not limited to, the following acts and/or omissions:
+42. In addition to its obligations under federal and state laws, Nissan owed a duty to Plaintiffs and Class Members to exercise reasonable care in obtaining, retaining, securing, safeguarding, deleting, and protecting the Private Information in its possession from being compromised, lost, stolen, accessed, and misused by unauthorized persons.
+Nissan owed a duty to Plaintiffs and Class Members to provide reasonable security, including consistency with industry standards and requirements, and to ensure that its computer systems, networks, and protocols adequately protected the Private Information of its current and former employees.

+43. Nissan breached its obligations to Plaintiffs and Class Members and/or was otherwise negligent and reckless because it failed to properly maintain and safeguard its computer systems and data.
+Nissan's unlawful conduct includes, but is not limited to, the following acts and/or omissions:

-- Failing to maintain an adequate data security system that would reduce the risk of data breaches and cyberattacks; - b.
+- a.
+Failing to maintain an adequate data security system that would reduce the risk of data breaches and cyberattacks; - b.
 Failing to adequately protect current and former employees' Private Information; - c.
-Failing to properly monitor its own data security systems for existing intrusions; - d.
-Failing to fully comply with FTC guidelines for cybersecurity in violation of the FTCA; - e.
+Failing to properly monitor its own data security systems for existing intrusions; - Failing to fully comply with FTC guidelines for cybersecurity in violation of the FTCA; - e.
 Failing to adhere to industry standards for cybersecurity as discussed above; and - f.
-Otherwise breaching its duties and obligations to protect Plaintiffs' and Class Members' Private Information. - 43.
-Mac Pizza negligently and unlawfully failed to safeguard Plaintiffs' and Class Members' Private Information by allowing cyberthieves to access its computer network and systems which contained unsecured and upon information and belief unencrypted Private Information and exfiltrate such Private Information. - 44.
-Had Mac Pizza remedied the deficiencies in its information storage and security systems, followed industry guidelines, and adopted security measures recommended by experts in the field, it could have prevented intrusion into its information storage and security systems and, ultimately, the theft of Plaintiffs' and Class Members' confidential Private Information. - 45.
-Accordingly, Plaintiffs' and Class Members' lives were severely disrupted.
+Otherwise breaching its duties and obligations to protect Plaintiffs' and Class Members' Private Information.

+44. Nissan negligently and unlawfully failed to safeguard Plaintiffs' and Class Members' Private Information by allowing cyberthieves to access its computer network and systems which contained unsecured and unencrypted Private Information and exfiltrate such Private Information.

+45. Had Nissan remedied the deficiencies in its information storage and security systems, followed industry guidelines, and adopted security measures recommended by experts in the field, it could have prevented intrusion into its information storage and security systems and, ultimately, the theft of Plaintiffs' and Class Members' confidential Private Information.

+46. Accordingly, Plaintiffs' and Class Members' lives were severely disrupted.
 What's more, they have been harmed as a result of the Data Breach and now face an increased risk of future harm that includes, but is not limited to, fraud and identity theft.

-F. Mac Pizza Should Have Known that Cybercriminals Target PII to Carry Out Fraud and Identity Theft
+F. Nissan Should Have Known that Cybercriminals Target PII to Carry Out Fraud and Identity Theft